isl-org/OpenBot/android/controller/README.md

 # Controller App

 This Android app serves as a `remote controller` for the [OpenBot](https://www.openbot.org) vehicle.
-Basically it preforms similar function as PS3/4 or Xbox remote controller, but running on another Android device.
+Basically it performs similar function as PS3/4 or Xbox remote controller, but running on another Android device.

 ## Connection